EinfachRuwen/deadmau5-unreleased/README.md

 # Unreleased deadmau5 Song Collection

-This repository serves as a personal archive of unreleased tracks by deadmau5, compiled from various online sources including YouTube and other platforms.
+This repository serves as a personal, non-commercial archive indexing unreleased works by the artist deadmau5 for educational and research purposes, compiled from various online sources including YouTube and other platforms.
 Please note that this collection is no longer actively maintained or updated.

 ## Song List